IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-3-editor.markdown

   title: Import your code into Atom
 next:
   file: atom-guide-4-create
-  title: Creating a new SPL project
+  title: Creating an SPL application
 ---

 This section covers some of the features in Atom that can be used when editing SPL code.